adonath/adonath.github.io/content/software.md

 _________________________
 <img src="static/images/pylira-logo.png" alt="drawing" style="float:left;width:128px;"/>

-*Pylira* is a Python package for deconvolution of astronomical images in the presence of Poisson noise.
+*Pylira* is a **Python package for deconvolution of astronomical images in the presence of Poisson noise**.

-MCMC sampling Hierarchical multiscale prior.
-Allows users to uncertainties.
+It is based on a Bayesian statistical approach and allows to sample images from the posterior distribution under a hierarchical multiscale prior.
+The sampling approach allows astronomers to measure uncertainties of the reconstructed image along with the posterior mean.
+The package itself is mostly a Python wrapper around an existing R implementation based on [*pybind11*](https://pybind11.readthedocs.io).
+On top it offers convenience functionality to serialise and visualise the results and check for their validity.

-It is mostly a wrapper around a R package.
-It uses *pybind11*.
+**Links:**
 [Docs](https://pylira.readthedocs.io/en/latest/) | [GitHub](https://github.com/astrostat/pylira) | [Proceeding](https://conference.scipy.org/proceedings/scipy2022/pdfs/donath.pdf) |
 [Scipy 2022 Talk](https://youtu.be/FYleK2-fjKE)